![]() |

 The finished bed.

 Notice how realistic the background looks.
-Adding the Building

 more clearly.
 You can see how the placement of the items in the scene